 The wild, untouched flora and fauna of the island are unlike anything you’ve seen.
 This is, indeed, where the wild things are.

-The Cloister on Sea Island first opened in 1928, opening a door to grandeur and tradition that has been enticing families for more than 87 years.
+The Cloister on Sea Island first opened in 1928, opening a door to grandeur and tradition that has been enticing families for nearly 100 years.
 Nestled alongside St. Simons Island, Sea Island boasts a Five-Star experience parallel to none.

 Many notable politicians, dignitaries and A-list celebrities have been known to grace the island.
 There are several commemorative live oak trees planted by former U.S. Presidents and foreign dignitaries along the main drive.
 Think Coolidge, Eisenhower, Margaret Thatcher, Tony Blair and the like.
 What’s more, Sea Island was host to the G8 Summit in 2004, welcoming nearly a dozen of the biggest names in foreign and domestic politics.

-Our new favorite one-stop-shop is The Market, also located on St. Simons Island.
+Our favorite one-stop-shop is The Market, also located on St. Simons Island.
 This neighborhood market specializes in fresh-baked breads and pastries, offers local produce and quality meats, soups, sandwiches and coffee.
 Here you can purchase anything from a candy bar to specialty food items to the perfect hostess gift.
-Stock up on Sea Island merchandise like t-shirts and hats while you’re at it.
-The Market is open to the public Monday–Saturday, 8:00am–6:30pm and Sunday 9:00am–1:00pm.
+Stock up on Sea Island merchandise like t-shirts and hats while you’re there.
+The Market is open to the public Monday–Saturday, 8:00am–3:00pm and Sunday 8:00am–2:00pm.

-Did you know?
-Sea Island is home to Georgia’s only Forbes Five-Star restaurant!
-The Georgian Room is known for its elegant atmosphere and exceptional culinary creations.
+Sea Island is also home to The Georgian Room, known for its elegant atmosphere and exceptional culinary creations.
 With a world-class wine list and dishes to delight the most adventurous of palates, the Georgian Room does not disappoint.
 It’s the perfect place to celebrate an anniversary or surprise your significant other.
-The Georgian Room is open to the public, but reservations are required.
+The Georgian Room is only open to resort guests.

 Mark each of the Golden Isles off your bucket list.
 Each island and town has its own personality and truly has something for everyone.
 Discover the untouched marshes and maritime forests on Little St. Simons Island or bask in the opulence of Sea Island on your next visit.